Microsoft SQL Server

 With Analytics, you can retrieve SQL Server data from entire tables, but you can also select a particular view that returns a subset of data from a table or a set of tables instead.

-In the sample below, the Invoices view contains part of the data in the Alphabetical list of products table in the SQL Server.
+In the example below, the Invoices view contains part of the data in the Alphabetical list of products table in the SQL Server.

 Working with Stored Procedures